bryanforbes/Erasmus/README.md

 * A user's internal Discord ID (a [snowflake](https://discord.com/developers/docs/reference#snowflakes)) ONLY if the user sets a preferred version using `/prefs setdefault` (this can be deleted using `/prefs unsetdefault`)
 * A guild's internal Discord ID (a [snowflake](https://discord.com/developers/docs/reference#snowflakes)) ONLY if one of the following conditions is met:
   * A guild administrator sets a preferred version for the guild using `/serverprefs setdefault` (this can be deleted using `/serverprefs unsetdefault`)
-  * A guild administrator schedules the verse of the day for the guild using `/serverprefs verse-of-the-day set` (this can be deleted using `/serverprefs verse-of-the-day stop`)
+  * A guild administrator schedules the automatic daily bread posts for the guild using `/serverprefs daily-bread set` (this can be deleted using `/serverprefs daily-bread stop`)

 Erasmus **never** retains message content.